Travel Safety and Security

 - Put your valuables in the safety deposit box of the hotel and make sure to take at least one bag that you can lock.

-- Check with your tour operator what to pack for your trip.
+- Check with your tour operator about what to pack for your trip.
 It is important to be protected against the sun and have suitable clothing for wildlife watching (see the Wildlife watching safety precautions page for more info).

 - When small charter flights are part of your trip, check the luggage weight limits.